Preconstruction Budgeting

 2. Administrative Costs

-This area covers any required permitting, preconstruction costs, additional design costs and engineering fees involved.
+From permitting and preconstruction fees to design and engineering, administrative costs can quickly add up.
 It’s beneficial to set money aside for things like design services to ensure the vision you carry for a commercial building project is achievable.

 There are typically fees associated with obtaining building permits.
 These costs vary based on location, but it’s proactive to include them in a preconstruction budget so that you can get approval to move forward.
 You’ll require detailed drawings for officials in your area.
 Ensuring you have room in your budget to plan the project and handle administrative costs eliminates hurdles.